smartopsacademy/docker-varnish/README.md

-# docker-varnish
+# Simple Docker image with Varnish based on Alpine

-Simple Docker image with Varnish based on Alpine
+LICENSE: CC-BY-SA